silentstranger5/blog/content/posts/json/json-parser.md

 ```

 Here, `start` and `current` are the borders of the current token being processed.
 Here is an example:

 ```
-"Hello", "world"
+["Hello", "world"]
 ```

 In this example, the borders of the token `"world"` are `9` and `15`.

-Fields `capacity` and `size` are here because `tokens` are a dynamic array.
+Fields `capacity` and `size` are here because the `tokens` field is a dynamic array.
 This does waste a bit of memory and reallocation is also a costly operation.
 However, we will need to access tokens by indices a lot when we do the parsing, so this is an acceptable tradeoff.

 Before we go further, define an array of keywords.
 We'll need it later: